-My simple advice is, broadly speaking, to use a little of each of these approaches.
-Control what devices/LUNs are mounted on the server using some operating system or software capability (i.e., do not use a mount-all approach).
-Use selective presentation on the storage array, and use zoning in the fabric.
+The best advice is to use a blended approach.
+Control which devices and LUNs are mounted on the server using the OS or other software capability to avoid a mount-all approach.
+Use selective presentation on the storage array and zoning in the fabric.
 Why do I say this?
-Using a network analogy, you do not want a PC to hack into your files on your corporate systems.
+Using a network analogy, you do not want a PC to hack into the files on your corporate systems.

 How exactly does zoning work?

 When a node connects to a fabric, the first thing it does is a fabric logon.
 This is how the device obtains its 24-bit address, which is used for routing in the fabric.
 The device already has its World Wide Name -- or perhaps several -- as each switch port has a unique WWN, usually programmed in hardware.

 There is also a node WWN that identifies the node or device and should show up the same on each port.
 The next step occurs when a device logs on to register with the SAN's name server.
 The SAN builds a database of every device on the fabric by mapping node and port WWNs to the 24-bit address, as well as to each device's capabilities.
 This includes whether the device is an FC port (FCP) device that talks SCSI commands over FC.

 Finally, a server will ask the name server to send back a list of any FCP devices recognized on the fabric.
 This is where zoning kicks in.
 The name server only returns a list of FCP devices that appear in the same or common zone -- in other words, only the devices I am authorized to see.

 The server has a list of the 24-bit addresses of all the devices it is authorized to see.
 It will then typically log on to each one to determine the type of FCP/SCSI device it is.
 This is similar to normal SCSI where the SCSI controller/server does a scan of the bus and queries the properties of each device it can see on the bus.